replit/desktop/README.md

 pnpm release $version
 ```

 where `version` is either a semver release keyword like major, minor, or patch, or an exact version like `v1.0.0`.
+While you can pass in exact versions, it's recommended to use semver keywords in most cases.

-This will trigger a GitHub workflow that builds the artifacts for each platform and uploads them to a new [Release](https://github.com/replit/desktop/releases).
+This will trigger a GitHub workflow that builds the artifacts for each platform and uploads them to a new [Release](https://github.com/replit/desktop/releases) by pushing a tagged commit to main.

 Note that the Release will be in a draft state until you manually publish it.
 Make sure you add release notes to describe what changed since the last published version as they will be displayed to users when they download updates.

+Before you run the script, make sure that the `GH_TOKEN` environment variable is a valid [fine-grained personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#fine-grained-personal-access-tokens) with read access to metadata and read/write access to actions and code in order for the publish process to succesfully push the final build artifacts (exe, dmg, etc) from CI.
+You can view and update it via the repository settings as described [here](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions).

 ## Auto Updates